UMN-CMS/ldmx-scripts/batch/README.md

 Condor works by submitting a list of jobs to run.
 You can write a list of jobs using the python executable `ldmx_write_jobs.py`.
 Use the following to get a full explanation of the options.
 ```
-./ldmx_write_jobs.py -h
+ldmx-write-jobs -h
 ```
 Skim through this list to double check that the arguments given to the jobs make sense.
-You can technically run `ldmx_write_jobs.py` from anywhere, so again it is helpful to add a bash alias to your `.bashrc`:
+You can technically run `ldmx_write_jobs.py` from anywhere, so again a bash alias for it has been written to use it.
-`alias ldmx-write-jobs='python /local/cms/user/$USER/ldmx/ldmx-scripts/batch/ldmx_write_jobs.py'`.

 ## Submit the Job List